 “Who?”
 James replied, trying to look innocent.

-Mariah continued frowning for a moment, the others knew that she wouldn't believe their story, but they were suprised when they saw Mariah smile widely at them.
+Mariah continued frowning for a moment; the others knew that she wouldn't believe their story, but they were surprised when they saw Mariah smile widely at them.
 “That’s such a great idea!
-Oh well if you see Potter can you tell him that he’s going to die,” and with those words she left the compartment.
+Oh well if you see Potter can you tell him that he’s going to die.” and with those words she left the compartment.
 They all exchanged looks before letting out a few laughs.

-“Well that was close!” came Albus’s face as he shimmied out from under the seats.
-As he shuffled across the floor James was quick to use him as a footstool, stopping him.
-Albus let out a loud “Oomph!”
+“Well, that was close!”
+Albus said as he shimmied out from under the seats.
+As he shuffled across the floor James was quick to use him as a footstool, stopping him from moving any further.
+Albus let out a loud, “Oomph!”

-“I’m only a year younger then you,” Albus cried trying to shake off James who wasn’t budging.
+“I’m only a year younger than you,” Albus cried, trying to shake off James who wasn’t budging.

 “Speak or we get Adam’s socks and shove them in your face!”

 Adam quickly grabbed for his shoes and slowly began to undo his shoelaces.